Financial Aid

 Federal Direct Student Loans

 Loans are available to students who are enrolled in at least six units (half-time).
-The federal government may pay interest on subsidized loans during the in-school period which is up until the student’s termination or graduation.
+The federal government may pay interest on subsidized loans during the in-school period which is up until the student’s enrollment in less than 6 units, transfer or graduation.
 The grace period is for six months.
 The student is responsible for paying the interest on unsubsidized loans during the in-school and grace periods.
 Students are eligible if they meet the Department of Education’s criteria, as listed with the Financial Aid Office.
 Some features of the loan program are limited based on how long a student is pursuing a particular program of study.

 Federal Work Study (FWS)

 FWS funds are provided by the federal government and are designed to provide part-time employment for students with financial need.
 Whenever possible, students are encouraged to select a work environment which will further their educational growth.
 As with other financial aid, FWS eligibility is determined by the Office of Financial Aid.
-A specific amount is awarded and that amount cannot be exceeded (for example, you are awarded a $3,000 FWS award, once you earn the $3,000, you cannot continue to be employed under FWS).
+A specific amount is awarded and that amount cannot be exceeded (for example, you are awarded a $2,000 FWS award, once you earn the $2,000, you cannot continue to be employed under FWS, but you can ask for an increae and if funds are available, may be granted).
 Funds are limited.
 If you are interested in the FWS program, please contact the Financial Aid Office.

 Cal Grants